oddbird/oddsite/content/2017/04/01/async-notifications.rst

 image:
   - src: ''
 summary: |
-  When you have out-of-band processing in a webapp, how do you let users know that the status of a task has changed?
-Depending on your frontend client, there are a few different approaches you might take.
+  When you have out-of-band processing in a web app, how do you let users know that the status of a task has changed?
+Depending on your front-end client, there are a few different approaches you might take.

 Django, Background Processes, and Keeping Users in the Loop
 ===========================================================

-In my `last post`_, I talked about how a modern webapp needs background worker processes.
+In my `last post`_, I talked about how a modern web app needs background worker processes.
 One way or another, you'll have some things you need to do that are slower than you can do in a request/response cycle, and so you'll want to handle them out of band.
 Have the API return a simple ``202 ACCEPTED`` and move